loudenvier/imgsizer/README.md

 `imgsizer img\*.jpg -r -w 400 -h 600 -o`

-Same as the previous example but does not asks for confirmation to overwrite source files.
+Same as the previous example but does not ask for confirmation to overwrite source files.

 `imgsizer *.jpg -w 400 -h 400 -t 200KB -o`

 Resizes `*.jpg` images in the current folder, constraining their larger dimension to 400 pixels, filtering out all images larger than 200 KB (`-t|--threshold` option).
-Doesn't asks for confirmation to overwrite processed files.
+Doesn't ask for confirmation to overwrite processed files.

 ### Full options
 ```